 The format hasn't changed: free outdoor show, downtown closing for the evening, audience that ranges from BYU sophomores to families with strollers to the people who were there in 2012 and want to be there again.
 Get there early if you want to be close to the stage — historically, the plaza filled and people spilled onto Center Street.
 Bring something to sit on if you want to be comfortable.
 There's no ticketing, no RSVP, and no real way to know how big the crowd will be on opening night until it shows up.

 Sarah Wiley told reporters the goal this time isn't to revitalize downtown — that's already happened — but to bring people together in a moment where, in her words, things feel divided.
 Whether a concert series can fix that is another question.
-But it can absolutely give Provo back something it lost.
-And on May 15, for a few hours on Center Street, we'll find out.
+But it can absolutely give Provo back something it lost — and for a few hours on Center Street, five Fridays a summer, that is what it looks like.

 Mark Your Calendars